-Ask any optician, and they here this excuse every single day.
+Ask an optician, and they hear this excuse every single day.
 It’s a scape-goat for patients to not make a decision or sneak out the optical door to shop elsewhere.
-It could be a boyfriends opinion, uncle, etc. they want, but it’s still an excuse.
+It could be a boyfriend’s opinion, uncle, etc. they want, but it’s still an excuse.

 People enjoy trying garments and eyeglasses at home.
 Sometimes they want to try goods on with different outfits even.
 Sometimes patients want to ask several people for their opinion to get the validation they look pretty or handsome in a certain style.
 Finally, you can have the system to ship glasses to one’s home and let them take their time to get the words “yes those glasses look great!”

 11. What about shipping to someone’s home?
 Is it safe?